TikhonJelvis/website/drafts/Generating-Mazes-with-Inductive-Graphs/index.md

 ![`(Context [5,6,7] 2 []) :& graph` another equally valid way to decompose the same graph.](match2.png)

 This means we can't use this algebraic definition directly.
-So instead the actual graph type is *abstract*, and we can just *view* it using contexts, like above.
+Instead the actual graph type is *abstract* and we just *view* it using contexts, like above.
 Unlike normal pattern matching, viewing an abstract type is *not* necessarily the inverse of constructing it.

 We accomplish this by using a matching function that takes a graph and returns a context decomposition.
 Since there is no "natural" first node to return, the simplest matching function `matchAny` returns an *arbitrary* (implementation defined) decomposition: